SNodeC/snode.c/README.md

 }
 ```

-If we would have created a *named client instance* than a special `connect()` method which only expects the *lambda* can be used.
-In that case the configuration of this named instance would be done using *command line arguments* and/or a *configuration file*.
+If we would have created a *named client instance*, a special `connect()` method can be used that only expects the *lambda* as argument.
+In that case the configuration of this instance is required to be done using *command line arguments* and/or a *configuration file*.

 ### CMakeLists.txt file for Building and Installing our *echoserver* and *echoclient*

-In the `CMakeLists.txt` file used to build the Echo server/client application one finds nothing special.
-Both executables, `echoserver` and `echoclient` are defined using `add_executable` of *CMake*.
+There is nothing special in the file `CMakeLists.txt` which is used to build the echo server and client applications.
+Both executables, `echoserver` and `echoclient` are defined using `add_executable()`.

-But a bit attention should be payed to the two lines `target_link_libraries`.
+A bit more attention should be payed to the two lines `target_link_libraries()`.
 In our application we need support for an unencrypted (`legacy`), IPv4 (`in`), TCP (`stream`) connection.
-Thus we need to link the *echoserver* and *echoclient* executable against the `libsnodec-net-in-stream-legacy.so` library.
-To get the *CMake* configuration of that library we need to include the target `net-in-stream-legacy` which is a *component* of the `snodec` framework using
+Thus we need to link the `echoserver` and `echoclient` executable against the `libsnodec-net-in-stream-legacy.so` library.
+To get the *CMake* configuration of that library we need to include the target `net-in-stream-legacy` using

 ```cmake
 find_package(snodec COMPONENTS net-in-stream-legacy)
 ```

+ which is a *component of the  package* `snodec`

-This library *transitively depends* on all other necessary and only necessary SNode.C, third party, and system libraries to get a fully linked and runnable application.
+This library *transitively depends* on all other necessary and *only necessary* SNode.C, third party, and system libraries to get a fully linked and runnable application.

 Thus, the `CMakeLists.txt` file for our server and client applications looks like